-

 Administrative and criminal sanctions are applicable in case of conduct of insurance activities without prior license.

-Natural persons conducting insurance or reinsurance or intermediating in the conclusion of insurance or reinsurance contracts in breach of the principle of authorization may be punished with imprisonment of at least one (1) year.
-In case a legal entity is operating without license, the criminal sanctions are imposed to the natural persons exercising its management or the administration.
+Natural persons conducting insurance or reinsurance, or intermediating in the conclusion of insurance or reinsurance contracts, in breach of the licensing principle may be punished with imprisonment of at least one (1) year.
+Where a legal entity operates without a license, the criminal sanctions are imposed on the natural persons exercising its management or administration.

-Administrative sanctions may be imposed on both legal entities and natural persons and may consist of a reprimand or of a fine of up to €2,000,000.
-The criteria for specifying the administrative sanctions and calculating the fine are, mainly, the impact of the breach on the local insurance market or on the systemic stability, the prejudice to the interest of the insureds, the actual damages caused due to the breach and any remedy provided thereof, the taking of measures for avoiding the breach in the future, the level of cooperation with the supervising authority, the needs for specific and general prevention and the continuous or not character of the breach by the same entity.
+Administrative sanctions may be imposed on both legal entities and natural persons and may consist of a reprimand or a fine of up to €2,000,000.
+The criteria for determining the administrative sanction and calculating the fine include, in particular, the impact of the breach on the local insurance market or on systemic stability, the prejudice to the interests of the insureds, the actual damage caused by the breach and any remedy provided, the measures taken to avoid recurrence, the level of cooperation with the supervisory authority, the need for specific and general deterrence, and whether the breach is of a continuing character.

 -